VirtoCommerce/vc-module-x-recommend/README.md

-# Virto Commerce Recommendations Module
+# Virto Commerce Recommendations (xRecommend) Module

 The Recommendations (or xRecommend) module adds an extendable query to VirtoCommerce Platform that lets you display recommendations.
 The module adds XAPI product recommendations query to Virto Commerce Platform GraphQL schema.
 The API provides a list of recommended products based on semantic similarities in product names and other searchable properties.
 The module is designed to be plug-and-play, integrating seamlessly with back-end and front-end to enhance the user experience by offering intelligent product recommendations.